-They mostly occur in the adult population, with occurence in the paediatric population is extremely rare.
+They mostly occur in the adult population, with occurence in the paediatric population extremely rare.

 As with all lipomas they are composed of adipose tissue.
 The origin of the peripheral intrapulmonary lipomas is considered controversial.
-Some suggest that fatty tissue in the wall of peripheral bronchi being the origin while others claim sub-pleural fat tissue as the origin.
+Some suggest that fatty tissue in the wall of peripheral bronchi is the origin, while others claim subpleural fat tissue as the origin.

 A peripheral intrapulmonary location is considered much more uncommon than an endobronchial location.

-On cross sestion imaging, typically follows features of fat on all imaging modalities.
-Typically well defined and well containined.
+On cross-sectional imaging, the lesional appearance typically follows the features of fat on all imaging modalities.
+Typically well-defined and well-contained.

 On chest x-ray, they may be seen as a faint rounded nodular opacity, which can be variable in size.